findingmarbles/Retromat/README_dev_Uberspace.md

 ```
 ./index_deploy-from-php-to-twig.sh
 ```
-If anything is weird (long time since last checkout, lots of changes, ...), then work thorugh the long version of the steps below:
+If anything is weird (long time since last checkout, lots of changes, ...), then work through the long version of the steps below:

 Go to repo
 ```